Internet Law Blog

 Typically, large corporations, brands, and government officials who receive public backlash for their actions file SLAPP lawsuits – especially if they have the budget for attorney’s fees.
 Most often SLAPP lawsuits are used as a tool to counter sue for defamation of character, in an effort to silence their critics.

 This depends on the state you live in.
-Many big name states have composed anti-SLAPP statutes, like the New York anti-SLAPP statutes and the California anti-SLAPP statutes, but not every state has an Anti-SLAPP statute.
+Many big name states have composed anti-SLAPP statutes, like the New York anti-SLAPP statute and the California anti-SLAPP statute, but not every state has an Anti-SLAPP statute.
 It also depends on the circumstances of your case.
 It’s best to speak to an experienced defamation attorney to discuss your options.

 States With Anti-SLAPP Laws